-In recognition of his dedication to justice, Brad recently received the Human Relations Award from the New York Lawyers Division of the Anti-Defamation League.
+For his dedication to justice, Brad received the Human Relations Award from the New York Lawyers Division of the Anti-Defamation League.
 He was also presented with the New York City Bar Association’s Thurgood Marshall Award for his role in freeing a wrongly convicted man from Georgia’s death row.
+In recognition of his outstanding achievement in the law, the Fordham Law Alumni Association recently presented Brad with its Medal of Achievement, the highest honor bestowed by the association.
+Before entering private practice, Brad served as a law clerk for US District Judge David N. Edelstein (S.D.N.Y.).
 Brad received his J.D. from Fordham Law School, where he served as Commentary Editor of the Law Review, and his B.B.A. in Risk & Insurance from the University of Wisconsin.
-Before entering private practice, Brad served as a law clerk for US District Judge David N. Edelstein (S.D.N.Y.).
-He and his wife, Randi, have four children, three of whom played Division I soccer at the collegiate level; their youngest, age 14, is an aspiring actress.
-A longtime Vice-President, Board Member, and Premier Program Director of the Albertson Soccer Club, Brad was recently honored with its Lifetime Achievement Award.
+He and his wife, Randi, have four children, three of whom played Division I soccer at the collegiate level and now attend law school; their youngest, age 14, is a dancer.
+A longtime Vice-President, Board Member, and Premier Program Director of the Albertson Soccer Club, Brad was honored with its Lifetime Achievement Award.